This is the online version of Elliott’s E-Mail. You can sign up here to receive this newsletter by email.

 Are cruises safe enough?

 Last week, Sen. Jay Rockefeller introduced a new bill that he promises will make cruises safer.
 What do you think?
 Are cruises safe enough, or do we need government protection?
 I’d love to include your comments in my story.
+Please send me an email.
 As always, don’t forget include your full name, city and occupation.